bra1nDump/ai-task-vscode/docs/backlog.md

 - Reuse the context provider definitions to provide autocomplete

+## Release - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

+- Make repository public on GitHub
+- Create issues for some of my todos here
+- Style discord server, add basic documentation
+- Ping friends asking to try it

+## Promote, Recruit Cofounders - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

+- Manually go over popular repositories in the space vscode extensions find top contributors
+- Send them an email from a personal email sending the GitHub page + Discord

 # Later

 ## UX

+- Scroll into view when editing - very annoying to look for it
 - Preview also scrolls up all the time as we are re-writing the document.
 I wonder if we were to append to the document instead of write to fs scroll would be preserved
 - Preview for the high level oftentimes flickers.
 Not sure what causes itb but try larger outputs
   - we rewriting the entire file.
 Workaround documented in append function